yrangana/Strategy_Pattern_Calculator/README.md

     * Initial Release

 ## License
-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the [License](LICENSE) file for details